 The independent directors shall meet separately from the other directors in regularly scheduled executive sessions, without the presence of management directors or executive officers of the Company (except to the extent the independent directors request the attendance of any executive officers).
-Such regularly scheduled separate meetings shall be held at such times as may be determined by the Lead Independent Director.
-The agenda for each executive session of the non-employee directors shall be determined by the Lead Independent Director, but shall focus principally on the question of whether management is performing its responsibilities in a manner consistent with the direction of the Board.
+Such regularly scheduled separate meetings shall be held at such times as may be determined by the Chairman, or by the Lead Independent Director at any time when the Chairman is not an independent director.
+The agenda for each executive session of the non-employee directors shall be determined by the Chairman, or the Lead Independent Director at any time when the Chairman is not an independent director, but shall focus principally on the question of whether management is performing its responsibilities in a manner consistent with the direction of the Board.

-The Chief Legal Officer shall attend executive sessions of the non-employee and independent directors at the request of the Lead Independent Director.
+The Chief Legal Officer shall attend executive sessions of the non-employee and independent directors at the request of the Lead Independent Director, if any.